chax-at/totp/README.md

 [RFC 6238, 5.2](https://datatracker.ietf.org/doc/html/rfc6238#section-5.2)

 ## Why yet another TOTP package?
 There are some widely used node TOTP/2FA packages available.
-However, when I researched them, all of them seemed to be unmaintained and have some areas that could be improved.
+However, when I researched them, all of them seemed to be unmaintained and have some areas that could be improved (including security-critical issues).
 Obviously, the TOTP specification is 10 years old and didn't change since then - but I was still unhappy with the packages available.

 Your use-case might vary (e.g. if you need more customization than this package can offer), but here are the reasons why I didn't use other packages and decided to write my own: